loda-lang/loda-cpp/LANGUAGE.md

 lpe
 ```

 It first assigns 1 to the output cell `$1`.
 Inside the loop, the input cell `$0` is counted down to zero and in every step `$1` is multiplied by 5.
 Note that this could be also achieved without loops using the `pow` operation.
-Note that if the loop counter is not decreasing, the side effects of this iteration are undone.
+Note that if the loop counter is not decreasing or becomes negative, the side effects of this last iteration are undone.
 This also enables the usage of this concept as conditional.
 For example, the following code multiplies `$1` by 5 if `$0` is greater than `17`.

 ```asm
 lpb $0